 Most of the popular national parks can only be booked through the National Reservation System.
 Throughout the popular camping seasons most of these parks are reserved months in advance.
 So what if you can’t reserve a campsite?

 You’re always going to have people that don’t realize that they need to make reservations.
 So some popular parks have a separate walk-up area that doesn’t require a reservation.
 To get a walk-up spot you better show up early so that you’re the first in line.

 Walk-Up During The Peak Season

 Throughout the peak reservation season you might see Walk-Up Sites available.
 The campground needs a couple days to setup reservations, but they can still accommodate walk ups.

 So all sites that haven’t been reserved are converted to Walk-Up only.
 All those sites that haven’t been reserved are first-come-first-serve.

-Tips For Getting a Walk-Up Campsite
+3 Tips to Get a Walk-Up Campsite